UKHD-NP/atacseq_snakemake_new/README.md

 - **Exclude multimapped reads**
     Reads mapping to multiple locations are removed based on MAPQ scoring.
 - **Filter by mismatches**
-    Reads with more than 4 mismatches (using the NM tag) are excluded during filtering.
+    Reads with more than 4 mismatches (using the NM tag) are excluded during filtering using SAMtools.
-- **Remove soft-clipped reads**
-    Soft-clipped reads are implicitly excluded during alignment and filtering steps.
 - **Filter by fragment size**
     Fragments outside the range of 0–2000 bp are removed using BEDtools and custom scripts.
 - **Exclude improperly paired reads**